UFOooX/iOSAACStreamPlayer/README.md

-# AACPlayer plays naked AAC stream packets with AVAudioSampleBufferRenderer.
+# AACPlayer plays naked AAC stream packets with AVSampleBufferAudioRenderer.

 This is modified from Apple's AirPlay2 demo project SampleBufferPlayer.

 AACPlayer add a adts file stream source.
-And plays it in AVAudioSampleBufferRenderer.
+And plays it in AVSampleBufferAudioRenderer.

 ## Parsing ADTS header for AAC format information and sample rate etc.